If you need a hand making a complaint to a business, the Financial Ombudsman can help for free.

 You can choose to have either or both types of Power of Attorney.
 There is more information on the GOV.UK website.

 Report a concern

 If you have any concerns about an attorney, deputy or decision they've made for someone, you should contact the Office of the Public Guardian.

 They can help if there is a registered Lasting Power of Attorney, Enduring Power of Attorney or a court order.
-The information on these can be found on the GOV.UK website.

 If one of these isn't in place, you may need to contact;

 Mental Capacity Act